 The inspectors conducted formal interviews with pupils.
-They held discussions with senior members of staff and with the chair of governors.
+They held discussions with teachers, senior members of staff and with the chairman of governors and a representative from the Girls' Day School Trust (GDST).
 Inspectors visited the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.